luca-engels-eprocessing/OneFolio/artifacts/Definition_of_Done.md

 For a task or process to be called finished or done the taks has to complete the following criteria:

-- [x] Die code coverage von 85% wurde eingehalten
+- [x] A code coverage of 85% is achieved
-- [x] Tests funktionieren fehlerfrei.
+- [x] All tests are passed
-- [x] Die funktion wurde reviewed.
+- [x] Functions are reviewed by test or by developer
-- [x] Die akzeptanzkriterien sind eingehalten
+- [x] The acceptance criteria are done
-- [x] Die Funktionen wurden Dokumentiert
+- [x] The functionality is documented